 Topping our list is Rep. Sam Graves of Missouri, with a Legislative Effectiveness Score nearly seven times the average member of the House.
 Rep. Graves was Chair of the Transportation and Infrastructure Committee in the 118th Congress, where he was serving his 12th term.
 He sponsored 17 bills, 8 of which passed the House, and 4 of which became law as stand-alone measures.
 In contrast, the average member of the House sponsored nearly 23 bills, with less than 1 law produced for every two House members.
-In addition to sponsoring the FAA Reauthorization Act of 2024 and several related bills that all became stand-alone laws, Rep. Graves was also the sponsor of two bills, the Water Resources Development Act of 2024, and the E-BRIDGE Act, both of which had their language substantially incorporated into the Thomas R. Carper Water Resources Development Act of 2023, which was incorporated in large part into the Airport and Airway Extension Act of 2024, which became law in September 2023.
+In addition to sponsoring the FAA Reauthorization Act of 2024 and several related bills that all became stand-alone laws, Rep. Graves was also the sponsor of two bills, the Water Resources Development Act of 2024, and the E-BRIDGE Act, both of which had their language substantially incorporated into the Thomas R. Carper Water Resources Development Act of 2024, which was signed into law in January 2025; and he also sponsored the Airport and Airway Extension Act of 2023, which was incorporated in large part into the Continuing Appropriations Act of 2024, which became law in September 2023.